betterscientificsoftware/bssw.io/Articles/Blog/Covid19WorkstationCleanliness.md

-Keeping our work areas clean is always a good practice but even more so now to help stem the spread of SARS-CoV-2 (Note: *SARS-CoV-2* is the name of the virus whereas *COVID-19* is the name of the disease it causes).<sup>[2],[9]</sup> There are some simple things each of us can do, and if we all are diligent those things can have a big impact on how the next several months play out for everyone.<sup>[45]</sup>
+Keeping our work areas clean is always a good practice but even more so now to help stem the spread of SARS-CoV-2 (Note: *SARS-CoV-2* is the name of the virus whereas *COVID-19* is the name of the disease it causes).<sup>[2],[9]</sup> There are some simple things each of us can do that, if we all are diligent, can have a big impact on how the next several months play out for everyone.<sup>[45]</sup>

-Current guidance from the U.S. Centers for Disease Control and Prevention (CDC)<sup>[1]</sup> is ...
+Current guidance from the U.S. Centers for Disease Control and Prevention (CDC)<sup>[1]</sup> states:

 > It may be possible that a person can get COVID-19<sup>[9]</sup> by touching a surface or object that has the virus on it and then touching their own mouth, nose, or